 1) Overall the manuscript leaves me a bit puzzled, since I’m not sure what to take out of this work.
 The authors state that their value of the ozone enhancement fraction might be largely underestimated by a factor of ten.
 If this is the case it is difficult to get the benefit of the study.
 Though the approach is reasonable, maybe the statistics and spatial coverage is to small to cover the full variability and frequency of occurrence of STT events for a quantitative flux calculation for the southern hemisphere.
 If the difference between observations and models is really between factors 30-200 depending on the reference (p.21, l.8-12), this needs more clarification than simply replacing observation with model results to find agreement with other studies.
 I found this approach at least very questionable.

-We hope to present the ozonesonde dataset along with a new method of detecting STT ozone intrusions.
-STT flux estimation was included as a novel use for the ozonesonde dataset, although the extrapolation over the southern ocean was indeed far too simplified to be useful.
-This has been pointed out by all three reviewers in some form.
-We've now changed the calculations and are only extrapolating over regions near each site, with more analysis of uncertainties and a better comparison between our outputs and the literature.
+We aim to present the ozonesonde dataset along with a method of detecting STT ozone intrusions which takes advantage of the very high vertical resolution nature of the ozonesondes.
+STT flux estimation was included as a novel use for the ozonesonde dataset, although we agree with reviewers’ comments that the extrapolation over the southern ocean was too simplified.
+As such, we have restricted the calculations to regions adjacent to each ozonesonde launch site, as illustrated in the new Figure 1.
+In the revised manuscript, we provide more analysis of uncertainties and a better comparison between our results and the literature.

 2) Further: I missed a quantification of the uncertainties.
 This is partly done in section 2.5, but it is e.g. not clear why a threshold of 99% is the best choice nor which factor specifically leads to the very low flux estimate.
 I suggest the authors use a bunch of northern hemispheric sondes with higher spatial and temporal density to gauge their approach before applying it to the southern hemisphere.

 Section 6 has been added which discusses in detail both the uncertainties we calculate and those we are unable to quantify.
-The 99th percentile is replaced by the 95th, which has fewer obvious false positives (less than 5%) detections, which is compensated for by the increased number of detections.
-We choose this as with our updated algorithm we don't see many clear false positives (detected visually) until we drop below the 95th percentile.
+The 99th percentile is replaced by the 95th, which, following improvements to our algorithm upon reading the reviewers comments, has fewer obvious false positives (less than 5%) detections, which is compensated for by the increased number of detections.
+We find the 95th perecentile level to be the optimal balance between minimising false positives and accepting more ozone events.
 This is added to the text at DOLAST: page/line “...
 The cut-off threshold (defined separately for each site) is determined from the 95th percentile of the ozone perturbation profiles between 2 km above the earth's surface and 1 km below the tropopause.

 We use the 95th percentile because at this point the filter locates clear events with fewer than 5% obvious false positive detections.”

-Regarding using northern hemispheric data, we feel that we have insufficient time and an analysis of a larger set of ozonesondes would need to be it's own seperate project.
+This updated and improved analysis procedure is more robust than that described in our submitted manuscript.
+We think that the reviewer’s suggestion to use a dense Northern Hemisphere network of ozonesondes is valuable and we will consider pursuing this in a separate study.

 Minor comments: